forsaken-threads/diplomatic/documentation/ResponseHandler.md

 The raw response, and the filtered response are stored in the `rawResponse` and `filteredResponse` properties of the `ResponseHandler`.
 They have standard getters to retrieve them, `getRawResponse()` and `getFilteredResponse()`.

 The HTTP headers, version, and status code for the response are stored in the `headers`, `htmlVersion`, and `code` properties of the `ResponseHandler`.
 The headers are stored as an associative array where the keys are the header type and the values are the header value.
-They all have standard getters to retrieve them, `getHeaders()` and `getHtmlVersion()`, and `getCode()`.
+They all have standard getters to retrieve them, `getHeaders()`, `getHtmlVersion()`, and `getCode()`.

 The *Response Handler* abstract class also contains two other useful properties, `cliCall` and `curlInfo`.
 A string that represents a CLI version of the underlying cURL call can be found in `cliCall`.
 This might come in handy in weird debugging situations.
 This one has a standard getter, `getCliCall()`.
 The other one, `curlInfo`, contains a `CurlInfo` object that is a wrapper around the information returned by the method `curl_getinfo()`.
 The `CurlInfo` object has standard getters for all of the keys in the associative array returned by `curl_getinfo()`.
 To access them you must use the `curlInfo` getter `info()`.